 Once I’d settled on getting the initial standing sprite looking right the next task was to animate him.
 After re-acquainting myself with Promotion from Cosmigo, the amazingly good pixel art package I use for any and all pixel art I create, I began the process of applying the new graphics to the other frames.
 A process that continues and will do until the whole lot is updated.

 During our discussions we decided that as Mark is using Unity to develop the game it would be beneficial to use something like Spriter to create all the game animations.
 The original animations for the most part were traditionally done using frames which are laid out in a strip and played back to create the illusion of movement.
 I wanted more flexibility and freedom and one such system that provides that is Spriter.
 I’d used it before and even though with straight pixel art it doesn’t really need if you’re a purist the extra oomph it provides is awesome!

 So once the frames are updated I’ll be setting them up as proper Spriter animations which can then be used as is and with all the lovely effects and flexibility the original versions just didn’t have.

 In the next post I will go over the process a bit more and show some of the Spriter animations in detail.
 I have posted a few of these animation snippets already on my Vine account so please check that out if you haven’t already done so.
-One other thing, Blobbit Push also has an official Facebook page where all the latest news about the game is posted all new followers are welcome!
+One other thing, Blobbit Push also has an official Facebook page where all the latest news about the game is posted, new followers are welcome so don’t forget to like the page.
 Mucho gratias por favor!